University Administrative Policies

 5.2.
 Hospitality Events That Include Outside Parties

 All requests for reimbursement of hospitality expenditures must be accompanied by a list of the individuals attending the function and their affiliation.
 For functions attended by more than twenty (20) people or open to the public, a description of the function and guest list is sufficient.
+Expenditures should not be lavish or extravagant.

 The following are examples of allowable hospitality events: